microsoft/crescent-credentials/setup/README.md

 this is considered public information, and always present.
 Basically this file lists which claims are revealed, or have a predicate applied to them.

-Before running the scripts for setup/prover/verifier, it's handy to watch the log file that will get created:
+Before running the script for setup, you can optionally watch the log file that will get created:
 ```
 tail -f --follow=name --retry generated_files/rs256/rs256.log
 ```